engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

   and its peerDeps were installed successfully.
 ```

 We still have peer dependency warnings, but we also have the opportunity to run an audit.
-Let's do that:
+Let's do that: -->

-`npm audit fix`

-The audit completes, and we attempt to deal with the rest of our peer dependency warnings:

 ```js
 npm WARN eslint-config-react-app@5.2.1 requires a peer of eslint@6.x but none is installed.
 You must install peer dependencies yourself.